Cloud mining: pros, cons and how to avoid scammers

 5. You cannot withdraw funds without “verification” or additional payments

-Is it worth choosing cloud mining instead of a real ASIC?
+Should you choose cloud mining instead of a real ASIC?

 Direct comparison with an investment of $5,000: